thesofproject/sof-docs/developer_guides/topology2/topology2.rst

 		}
 	}

-In the above, case the buffer's size attribute value will be computed based on the pipeline parameters to which the buffer belongs.
-Currently, the alsatplg compiler only has support for computing the automatic attribute "size" for the buffer objects.
+In the example above, the ``size`` attribute value of ``buffer`` is computed based on the pipeline parameters, to which the buffer belongs.
+Currently, the alsatplg compiler only has support for computing the automatic attribute ``size`` for the buffer objects.
-If needed, support for automatic attributes in new class definitions should be added in the alsatplg compiler.
+Support for automatic attributes in new class definitions should be added in the alsatplg compiler if necessary.

-1.1.6 Attribute Constraints
+Attribute Constraints
-'''''''''''''''''''''''''''
+'''''''''''''''''''''

 One of the key features of Topology 2.0 is validation of the values provided for objects.
 This is achieved with the help of constraints added to the attribute definition.
-Constraints can be added to an attribute using the "constraints" keyword as follows:
+Constraints can be added to an attribute using the ``constraints`` keyword:

 .. code-block:: bash